Frequently Asked Questions

 - How do I apply for admission and what is the application deadline?

 - Applicants to UC Davis apply through the Veterinary Medical College Application Service (VMCAS).
 The online application is available at http://www.aavmc.org beginning in mid-May.
 Follow the VMCAS application instructions very carefully.
 In addition, review the application information available on our website for specific instructions regarding our requirements.
-The application deadline is September 15 for entry the following DVM academic year.
+The application deadline is September 15 (if the 15th falls on the weekend, the deadline will be the following Monday) for entry the following DVM academic year.

 - What criteria does UC Davis use in selecting applicants?

 Academic performance is the major factor in selecting applicants for admission.
-At UC Davis, overall VMCAS science GPA, most recent 45 semester units GPAs, Quantitative GRE scores and letters of recommendation are the best predictors of how successful an applicant will be in completing the veterinary curriculum.
+At UC Davis, the overall VMCAS science GPA, most recent 45 semester units (68 quarter units) GPAs, Quantitative GRE scores and letters of recommendation are the best predictors of how successful an applicant will be in completing the veterinary curriculum.

-The majority of our CA admitted students have earned a 3.6-3.7 in their overall science GPA and their most recent 45 semester units (68 quarter units) GPA.
-Nonresident students have average GPAs that are 3.80 and above.
-The average quantitative GRE scores for admitted students are in the mid to high 70th-percentile.
+The majority of our CA admitted students have earned a 3.6-3.7 in their overall science GPA and their most recent 45 semester units (68 quarter units) GPA with quantitative GRE scores in the mid-70th percentile.
+Nonresident students have average GPAs that are 3.90 and above with GRE quantitative scores in the mid-80th percentile.
 A statistical profile of admitted students is available at Class of 2022 Statistics.

 - What is the GRE and when is the deadline to take it?

 - The Graduate Record Examination (GRE) test is a standardized test used by graduate and professional schools to measure applicants’ verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills.
 The UCD SVM uses the quantitative section of the GRE for purposes of evaluating applicants for admission; however, all sections of the GRE General Test must be taken and submitted when applying to our school.
 The GRE must be taken by August 31 of the year you submit your application.
 Tests taken after this date will not be evaluated with the current year's application.
 The GRE must be taken within a five-year period prior to submitting an application.
 You can retake the GRE examination to improve your scores if they are not competitive.
 When you take the GRE multiple times, we will consider the highest scores.
 We cannot accept any substitutions for the GRE.
 You must submit your scores to VMCAS using GRE code 4804 during the time of the open VMCAS application.
-The deadline to have GRE scores delivered electronically to VMCAS is September 15.
+The deadline to have GRE scores delivered electronically to VMCAS is September 15 (if the 15th falls on the weekend, the deadline will be the following Monday)..

 - What are MMI’s?